zairza-cetb/HackWithZairza/readme.md

 3. You can View your Profile and Stats @ [Profile](https://hacktoberfest.com/profile/)

 ## Code Guidelines
-1. fork the repo to your own github Account
+1. Fork the repo to your own github Account
-2. clone the repo to your local machine
+2. Clone the repo to your local machine
-3. add your code with your github profile name as the filename in the specified folder
+3. Add your code with your github profile name as the filename in the specified folder
 4. Create a pull request

 Thank You for contributing to HackWithZairza

 ![](img/footer-hacober.png)